Frequently Asked Questions

 Q. What is Massachusetts Boys State?

-A. The Massachusetts Boys State program has been teaching the fundamentals of citizenship for more than 75 years.
+A. The Massachusetts Boys State program has been teaching the fundamentals of citizenship for almost 80 years.
 Approximately 250 boys attend every year, and they are housed, fed and instructed for the entire week at Stonehill College in Easton, MA.
 Counselors assigned to each “city” or “town,” which consist of groups of 20 to 25 boys.
 The counselors lead the classes described in the program book, and reside with them in the same section of dormitories.

 Q. Where is Boys State?